cloudevents/spec/pubsub-protocol-binding.md

 The chosen [event format](#14-event-formats) defines how all attributes, including the `data` attribute, are represented.

-The event metadata and data is then rendered in accordance with the event format specification and the resulting data becomes the Pub/Sub message data.
+The event metadata and data are then rendered in accordance with the event format specification and the resulting data becomes the Pub/Sub message data.

 #### 3.2.3.
 Metadata Attributes